-Ensure effective and efficient examination of mortgage licensees and registrants through fair, responsible, and comprehensive compliance review; and enforcement of regulatory requirements regarding procedures and standards of conduct.
+Ensure effective and efficient examination of mortgage licensees and registrants through fair, responsible, and comprehensive compliance review; and examine, monitor, and enforce compliance with applicable state and federal laws and regulations through timely examination.

-GOAL C: CONSUMER RESPONSIVENESS
+GOAL C: EFFECTIVE AND EFFICIENT CONSUMER RESPONSIVENESS

-Ensure responsiveness to inquiries, requests, and complaints from citizens, industry, public officials, and other state and federal governmental entities.
+Provide consumer assistance by ensuring compliance with statutes and regulations and being responsive to inquiries, requests, and complaints from consumers, industry, public officials, and other state and federal governmental entities.